frederic-perez/AmE-dictionary/data/idioms.md

 __cry (oneself) to sleep__
 __cry foul__
 __cry on (one’s) shoulder__ To bemoan one’s problems to someone else. _We need to try to cheer Ben up—he’s been crying on my shoulder all week._
-__cry over spilled milk__ To be unhappy about what cannot be undone.
+__cry over spilled milk__ :two: To be upset over something that cannot be fixed, often something minor.
+To be unhappy about what cannot be undone. _Please calm down, you’re just crying over spilled milk.
+We already submitted the report, so we can’t fix it now._
 __cry-baby__ A person who cries or complains a lot, especially for little reason. _James whines and complains whenever he doesn’t get his own way.
 He’s such a cry-baby!_
 __crystal__ _slang_ A stimulant drug in powdered form, often methamphetamine. _Where can we score some crystal around here?_
 __curdle (one’s) blood__ To terrify someone. _That horror movie curdled my blood so badly that I spent the next week sleeping in my parents’ bedroom!_